Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 g. the evidence of use contains incorrect information to a significant extent;

-h. the prerequisites for entering into the Agreement subsequently cease to apply or
+h. the prerequisites for entering into the Contract subsequently cease to apply or

-i. the Recipient has provided incorrect information about significant facts or has failed to disclose such facts before entering into the Agreement.
+i. the Recipient has provided incorrect information about significant facts or has failed to disclose such facts before entering into the Contract.

 If procured objects are not or are no longer used for the intended purpose, the Subsidy Provider may demand repayment of the subsidy amount concerned.